-Malalison Island and Seco Island, both located in Antique province, used to be off-beat tracks.
+Malalison Island (also called Mararison Island) and Seco Island, both located in Antique province, used to be off-beat tracks.
 Now they’re starting to attract public attention, Malalison Island with its rolling hills and Seco Island with its sandbar surrounded by clear waters.

 Malalison Island: A small community in a picturesque island

 From the port in Culasi, it took us about 15-20 minutes to reach Malalison Island.
 The island didn’t seem impressive at first (the view is better on the back of the island where you can clearly see the rolling hills), but I was awed by the aquamarine water on the beach at the right end of the island.
 We passed by giant cement blocks in the shape of jackstones, which serve as breakwaters, and then docked on a beach facing a row of residential houses.

 After depositing our bags in a homestay and resting for a bit, we trekked to the rolling hills of Malalison Island.
 Our tour guide, Kuya Petron, told us it would take us about 1.5 hour in all, including the time for picture taking and trek back to our lodging.